Internet in Brazil

-Internet in Brazil was launched in 1988.
-In 2011 Brazil ranked fifth in the world with nearly 89 million Internet users, 45% of the population.
-In March 2022, Brazil ranked 33rd in the Ookla Broadband Ranking (fixed broadband), with a median fixed broadband speed of 90 Mbit/s.
+Internet in Brazil was launched in 1988, becoming commercially available in May 1995.
+As of 2025, Brazil ranked fifth in the world with 183 million internet users.
+The country had an internet penetration rate of 86.6% as of January 2024.
+In September 2025, Brazil ranked 26th in the Ookla Broadband Ranking (fixed broadband), with a median speed of 210.56 Mbit/s.
 Also, as per December 2021, Brazil had 41,4 million fixed broadband accesses, most of them FTTH.
 However, as per 2020, most Brazilians access the Internet through a mobile connection, with more than 200 million mobile internet access (104 accesses/100 inhabitants).

 History

+Late 1969, one of many offices funded by the United States Department of Defense Advanced Research Project Agency (ARPA) invested in a project that expanded the knowledge of network connectivity to many globally sponsored universities and research institutions, including Brazil.

+In 1979, Brazilian universities collaborated their knowledge of computer networks and created the National Laboratory of Computer Networks(LARC) to trade information within local laboratories.

+By 1984, LARC focused on providing network links to institutions in Rio de Janeiro by organizing the Rede-Rio Project.

+For LARC to guarantee their institution network connections, they traveled to Berlin, Germany, in June 1985 to examine the academic network connections Germany had with its institutions and conclude that they sustained the OSI protocols, which led LARC also to make their network OSI compatible.

+In 1987, representatives of the Pontifical Catholic University of Rio de Janeiro and the Polytechnic School of the University of São Paulo held meetings to advance academic network conventions.

 In 1988 the National Research Network (RNP), was formed by the academic communities of Rio de Janeiro and São Paulo.
 Since its beginnings, including its introduction to the general public in 1995, the Brazilian Internet depended strongly on efforts led by the Federal Government through the Ministry of Communications, the state-owned communications company Embratel and its holding, Telebras.

-This changed in 1998, as a result of the privatization of Telebras, and the blossoming of private companies, such as Telefónica, Telemar and Brasil Telecom.
+This changed in 1998, as a result of the privatization of Telebras, and the blossoming of private companies, such as Telefônica, Telemar and Brasil Telecom.
 With the surge of competition for customers, coupled with government-imposed requirements, came improvements in cost, quality, and availability of the Internet to Brazilians.